aemtenan/star-tracker/README.md

 # Star Tracker API

 ## Introduction
-In this project we build a REST API to track stars in the sky.
+In this project we build a containerized REST API to track stars in the sky.

 ### Tools Used:
 * Environment: OpenJDK 21